Group Classes for Kids

 In the traditional private lesson, students learn out of a method book that’s designed for steady progress, sequentially introducing new techniques & concepts.
 Teachers might supplement with their own materials and/or arrangements of songs the student wants to learn.

 In mixed-level groups, our students are at different levels and can’t all work from the same book!
 We adapt by carefully selecting fabulous repertoire that can be arranged to fit each student’s needs.
+Group classes require a substantial amount of preparation on our end as teachers, but it’s worth it!

 We have a solid curriculum that includes proper technique, theory, ear-training, and sight-reading – all individualized to the student.
 We have a checklist for each student each year to make sure they’re reaching certain benchmarks and have been introduced to key concepts at appropriate times.